-He mentioned that first, you have to figure out what is your basic cost for your business to keep it running.
+He mentioned that first, you have to figure out your basic cost for your business to keep it running.
 That doesn’t mean keep the doors open.
-All of his stores and businesses are already closed.
+He has already closed all of his stores and businesses.

 But the cost he meant was about how much your business needs to run when things start to return to normal.
 The cost for when you open your doors and your employees can go back to work, your customers can could start showing up.

 “You need to protect that money or cost no matter what,” said Lucas.

 Lucas reminds business owners that when you can no longer open those doors back up, you close the business, and it’s over

 Lucas Root shared that he didn’t have fun figuring out how long my businesses have to survive before they’re done.
 However, now that he’s done it, and he understands what he can work with.

 He mentioned that he had more confidence in calling up the landlords of his businesses and negotiating.
 For example, if this situation continues for longer than two months, the business will be in jeopardy.